KDERazorback/SvFishingMod/README.md

 Small and simple **StardewValley Mod** which allows user customization of the Fishing mechanics included in the game, with features like *difficulty, rewards and condition tweaks*, as well as *auto-reeling* the hooked fish and overriding fish types regardless of the area where the player is located.

 # Requirements
-- StardewValley v1.4.5 or greater.
+- StardewValley v1.6.14 or greater.
-- SMAPI v3.6.1 or greater.
+- SMAPI v4.1.7 or greater.

 ```
 The mod could work on previous versions, but it was not tested.
 Your mileage may vary.
 ```

-Note: As of Dec21, this mod appears to be compatible with **StardewValley v1.5.0**, and the new features appears to be working seamlessly.
+Note: As of Nov 2024, this mod appears to be compatible with **StardewValley v1.6.14**, and the new features appears to be working seamlessly.
 Please backup your saves before installing (just-in-case) and feel free to open a bug report if you found any issue.

 # Downloads
 For mod downloads, please refer to the following sections.